 Labor and fringe benefits: Labor and fringe benefits expense includes wages, payroll taxes, and employee benefits such as incentive compensation, including stock-based compensation; health and welfare; and pensions and other postretirement benefits.
 Certain incentive and stock-based compensation plans are based on financial and market performance targets and the related expense is recorded in relation to the attainment of such targets.
-These expenses increased by \$72 million, or 17%, in the second quarter and \$108 million, or 12%, in the first half of 2012 when compared to the same periods in 2011.
-The increases in both the three- and six-month periods were primarily as a result of the impact of a higher workforce level, due to volume growth, and general wage increases; as well as increased pension expense.
-The increase in the six-month period was partly offset by lower incentive compensation.
+Labor and fringe benefits expense increased by \$60 million, or 12%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was primarily a result of higher stock-based compensation expenses; increased pension expense; higher wages due to the impact of a higher workforce level as a result of volume growth, as well as the impact of harsher winter conditions in western Canada and general wage increases.
+The increase was partly offset by the reversal of stock-based compensation expense related to the forfeiture of restricted share units by former executives.

 Purchased services and material: Purchased services and material expense primarily includes the costs of services purchased from outside contractors; materials used in the maintenance of the Company's track, facilities and equipment; transportation and lodging for train crew employees; utility costs; and the net costs of operating facilities jointly used by the Company and other railroads.
-These expenses increased by \$37 million, or 14%, in the second quarter and \$50 million, or 9%, in the first half of 2012 when compared to the same periods in 2011.
-The increases were mainly due to higher expenses for contracted services and for third-party non-rail transportation services as a result of higher volumes; as well as higher maintenance expenses for track, rolling stock and other equipment.
-These factors were partly offset by reduced expenses for snow removal and utilities, primarily as a result of milder winter conditions at the beginning of the year; as well as lower derailment-related expenses.
+These expenses increased by \$29 million, or 10%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was mainly due to higher expenses for contracted services from third-party non-rail transportation providers as a result of higher volumes, increased utilities and other costs as a result of harsher winter conditions in western Canada, as well as higher accident-related expenses.

 Fuel: Fuel expense includes fuel consumed by assets, including locomotives, vessels, vehicles and other equipment as well as federal, provincial and state fuel taxes.
-These expenses increased by \$26 million, or 7%, in the second quarter and \$75 million, or 11% in the first half of 2012 when compared to the same periods in 2011.
-The increase in the second quarter was primarily due to higher freight volumes and the negative translation impact of the weaker Canadian dollar, which were partly offset by a lower average price for fuel and productivity improvements.
-The increase in the six-month period was primarily due to higher freight volumes, the negative translation impact of the weaker Canadian dollar, and a higher average price for fuel, which were partly offset by productivity improvements.
+These expenses increased by \$29 million, or 8%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was primarily due to higher freight volumes, a higher average price for fuel, and lower productivity as a result of harsher winter conditions in western Canada.

 Depreciation and amortization: Depreciation and amortization expense relates to the Company's rail and related operations.
 Depreciation expense is affected by capital additions, railroad property retirements from disposal, sale and/or abandonment and other adjustments including asset impairment write-downs.
-These expenses increased by \$13 million, or 6%, in the second quarter and \$25 million, or 6% in the first half of 2012 when compared to the same periods in 2011.
-The increases were mainly due to the impact of net capital additions.
+These expenses increased by \$5 million, or 2%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was mainly due to the impact of net capital additions that were partly offset by the effect of depreciation studies on its Canadian track and roadway properties (see the section of this MD&A entitled Critical accounting policies).

 Equipment rents: Equipment rents expense includes rental expense for the use of freight cars owned by other railroads or private companies and for the short- or long-term lease of freight cars, locomotives and intermodal equipment, net of rental income from other railroads for the use of the Company's cars and locomotives.
-These expenses increased by \$5 million, or 9%, in the second quarter and \$16 million, or 15%, in the first half of 2012 when compared to same periods in 2011.
-The increases were primarily due to higher car hire and lease expenses on account of volume increases.
+These expenses increased by \$6 million, or 10%, in the first quarter of 2013 when compared to the same quarter in 2012.
+The increase was mainly due to overall higher rental expenses and lower car hire income.